 4.3.
 All files containing confidential information will be password protected and labelled ‘confidential’.

 4.4.
-In an emergency situation, the Artistic Directors may authorise access to files by other people.
+In an emergency situation, the Project Manager or CEO may authorise access to files by other people.

 - DUTY TO DISCLOSE INFORMATION

 5.1.
 There is a legal duty to disclose some information including:

 - Child abuse will be reported to the Social Services Department.